 ➤ This year’s BMW M240i Racing Cup – rechristened from BMW M235i Racing Cup to reflect the updated cars – sees the return of 2015 champion Moritz Oberheim to its ranks.
 The young driver who raced with Black Falcon in SP10/GT4 last year joins Sorg Rennsport.

 ➤ Swiss team Octane126 made its long-awaited return to the Nürburgring.
-To avoid issues encountered when they last raced the Nordschleife, the team redesigned the front of its Ferrari 488 GT3, making it ineligible for SP9/GT3 and forcing it into the SPX class.
+To avoid stability issues encountered when they last raced the Nordschleife, the team redesigned the front of its Ferrari 488 GT3, making it ineligible for SP9/GT3 and forcing it into the SPX class.

 ➤ Singaporean tyre manufacturer Giti Tire has increased its presence at the Nürburgring by adding a fleet of five cars to its roster.
 Four cars are run by WS Racing, of which three made an appearance at the test: An Audi R8 LMS GT4, VW Golf Cup, and a VW Golf TCR.
 The latter is run by an all-female crew.
 An additional VW Golf joins the squad at the VLN races.
 Racing Engineers enters the fifth Giti-branded car, a modified older version Audi R8 LMS GT3.